sammyhenningsson/shaf/doc/FRONTEND.md

 ## Frontend
 To make it easy to explore the API in a brower, Shaf includes a some very basic html views.
 They are only meant to be a quick and easy way to view the api and to add/edit resources that does not require authentication.
-They are really ugly and you should not look at them if you are a frontend developer ;) (PRs are welcome!).